agilecrm/widget-api-html/README.md

 **Response:**  nil

    This function can be used to remove the property mentioned by the arguments.

-        Syntax:
-              agile_crm_delete_contact_property_by_subtype(propertyName, subtype, value);
-                where,
-                  propertyName = Name of property which is to be accessed. subtype = Subtype of the property
-                  value = value to be stored

         Eg.   var propertyName = "email";
               var subtype = "work";